HISTORY OF PASCO COUNTY

 TEN CENT ROAD.
 MacManus has: “During the Depression, WPA workers built a road about five miles long from Ehren near the well field to Pasco Station near I-75.
 The men were paid 10 cents an hour, according to Daisy Kersey whose husband Warren worked on the road.
 This explains how it became known as 'Ten Cent Road'—a name it still retains.”

-THYS ROAD was named for either Leo Thys (age 50 in the 1930 census, born in Belgium) or Louis T. Thys (1892-1972).
+THYS ROAD was named for Leo Thys (1879-1966, b. in Belgium).
 My Pioneer Days in West Pasco by Julie J. Obenreder has:

 Leo Thys lived in a rambling house on the old Gunn Highway (S. R. 54).
 He had quite a large grove on his property.
 He was a devout Catholic and went to Mass in New Port Richey almost every day, driving past our house on the way.
 He had a 1932 Model A Ford which he kept in perfect condition.
 He would stop and visit with Roy.
 He made grapefruit wine from his own recipe and invited us to come to his home and sample his wine.
 We went over one day and had a friendly chat, sipping on a glass of his specialty.
 After a couple of sips you could really feel it.
 It was strong stuff.
 Thys Road, just off East Trouble Creek Road, was named in memory of Leo Thys.
 He was a good man and a good neighbor.